-Before you continue to read about the Do’s and Don’ts and How To about face shaving for women, I want to mention that this post is only for women who have been wanting to start shaving their face or switch from waxing to shaving and are conflicted whether to give it a try or not.
-It is not a necessary thing to do and it’s absolutely okay if you don’t want or feel the need to do it.
+Before you continue to read about the Do’s and Don’ts and How To’s about face shaving for women, I want to mention that this post is only for those who have been wanting to start shaving their face or looking for an alternative to waxing or threading.
+It is not necessary for everyone and it’s absolutely okay if you don’t want or feel the need to do it.

 - Shaving makes makeup application much more smooth.

-- Also, your bare skin looks more fresh and bright.
-It also exfoliates your skin, gets rid of dead skin cells.
+- The bare skin looks more fresh and bright.

-- Don’t have to bear painful waxing and threading sessions.
+- You don’t have to bear painful waxing and threading sessions.

 - It is way cheaper than waxing.